-In 1948 Miss Hicks and her cousin, Miss Joyce Pearce, rented Greenfield School from the estate of Miss Pearce’s uncle, Henry Quartermaine, and in 1954 opened a girls’ senior school in Miss Hick’s house on Brooklyn Road as an addition to Greenfield Junior School.
+In 1948, Mr Wilkinson sold the equipment and goodwill of Greenfield School to Miss Hicks and Miss Pearce, and they rented the property the school occupied from the estate of Miss Pearce’s uncle, Henry Quartermaine.
+In 1954, they opened a girls’ senior school in Miss Hick’s house on Brooklyn Road as an addition to Greenfield Junior School.
 Also in 1954, Miss Hicks and Miss Pearce, along with their friend, Margaret Dixon, set up the Ockenden Venture; a charity dedicated to assisting children and young people displaced by war and to provide them with an education.
 Many of the children who came to Woking as part of the Ockenden Venture were educated at Greenfield School.

 In 1992, the difficult decision was made to close the girls’ senior school.
 With so many schools on larger sites attracting both boys and girls further afield, the decision was made to close the senior school and move the junior school to Brooklyn Road.
 Both Ockenden House and the school site on Constitution Hill have since been sold and replaced with more modern housing, but the name Ockenden lives on in the road names of the properties built on the land.

 Between 1992 and 2010, Greenfield School continued to operate as a one-form entry preparatory school on Brooklyn Road.
 The nurturing and caring ethos remained and the school continued to welcome children from all walks of life, embracing diversity in all its forms.
 In September 2010, Mrs Tania Botting was appointed as Headmistress and continues to this day.